-Windows, external doors and joinery Repair category 1 Notes Where opened, the windows and doors appear to function satisfactorily. the front door is damaged and I am informed that this is to be replaced.
+Windows, external doors and joinery

+Repair category 1

+Notes Where opened, the windows and doors appear to function satisfactorily.
+Double glazed windows often require renewal when the seals fail causing misting to develop between the panes.
+This is often difficult/impossible to see in its early stages and in some weather/lighting conditions.